voxpupuli/puppet-windows_firewall/README.md

 ##### `local_port`

-Defines the local port to be included in the exception for port-based exception rules, either: an integer between 1 and 65535 or the string 'any'.
+Defines the local port(s) to be included in the exception for port-based exception rules, either: an integer between 1 and 65535, a port range (two integers separated by a dash '-'), a comma separated list, or the string 'any'.

 ##### `remote_port`

-Defines the remote port to be included in the exception for port-based exception rules, either: an integer between 1 and 65535 or the string 'any'.
+Defines the remote port(s) to be included in the exception for port-based exception rules, either: an integer between 1 and 65535, a port range (two integers separated by a dash '-'), a comma separated list, or the string 'any'.

 ##### `remote_ip`